ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Checkpoint Warping/Backtracking separate warping [PARTIAL / Warp Done; Needs UI Control]
 * Fix "Air bug" - (player state pointer overlap issue)
 * Devil Doom [WIP / -> Identified mainPlayerID is controller]
-* Downscale all enemy, level, gdt textures to reduce crashing
-* Coaster/Pulley/Ziplines Fix v2 (Some do not work in v1) [WIP]
+* Coaster/Pulley/Ziplines Fix v2 (Circus Park does not work in v1) [WIP]

 Normal Priority:
 * Space Gadget Gravity Switchers fixed [WIP / POC->Done, further issues identified / DonutStopGaming Task]
-* Bosses / Worm Enemies / AlienShips should attack closest player [PARTIAL / Applicable Bosses done]
+* Bosses should attack closest player [PARTIAL / All Bosses except Egg Dealer]
 * Fix the case where if P1 is in a Vehicle and P2 attempts to use a CarTypeVehicle, P1 will have control of P2
 * WeaponsTargeting & HomingAttack Other Player Enable/Disable